talmolab/sleap-cuda-container/sleap_vscode_tunnel/README.md

 - The repo has CI set up in `.github/workflows` for building and pushing the image when making changes.
   - The workflow uses the linux/amd64 platform to build.
 - `.devcontainer/devcontainer.json` is convenient for developing inside a container made with the DockerFile using Visual Studio Code.
-- Test data for training is located in `tests/data`.

 ## Installation